Honorable Stephen J. Abbott

 Coe Sherrard is a technology consulting leader with extensive experience working with state workers’ compensation organizations.
 Coe’s work focuses on applying artificial intelligence and modern technology solutions to improve operational efficiency, decision-making, and outcomes in complex workers’ compensation environments.

-Tech Ops. – DOWC Tech Updates: Voices of CoComp; Workers’ Computation: Artificial Intelligence (AI) and the Workers’ Compensation System
+Workers’ Computation: Artificial Intelligence and the Workers’ Compensation System

-Tech Ops. – Workers’ Computation: Artificial Intelligence (AI) and the Workers’ Compensation System
+Workers’ Computation: Artificial Intelligence and the Workers’ Compensation System

 Paul Tauriello